OWASP/pytm/README.md

-  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element
+  --seq                output sequential diagram --list               list all available threats --describe DESCRIBE  describe the properties available for a given element --input {JSON,Python} Provide if your input is Python file/JSON file

 ```